In 1987 the Sy Syms School of Business was established through a generous gift by Mr. Sy Syms. From its inception, the

 Classes are being held on Sundays instead of the usual Saturdays.
 In the fall

-of 2012, we launched our brand new Honors and Entrepreneurial Leadership
+of 2012, we launched the Honors and Entrepreneurial Leadership

 Program.
 We are continuously planning and designing news courses like